partrita/DataAnalysis-w-AI-course/week06/assets/api-use.md

   * **Data** – the information you asked for, often in a structured format like JSON (a common text-based data format) or XML.
 For example, if you requested sentiment analysis, the response data might be a sentiment score or label for your text.
   * **Metadata or messages** – sometimes additional info, like how long the request took or usage details.

-&#x20;*Client-Server Communication:* The diagram above illustrates a simple client-server interaction.
-Your application (client) sends an **HTTP request** to an API’s server (for example, asking for sentiment analysis on some text).
+&#x20;*Client-Server Communication:* Your application (client) sends an **HTTP request** to an API’s server (for example, asking for sentiment analysis on some text).
 The server then processes that request and sends back an **HTTP response** containing the result (for instance, the sentiment score).
 This request-response cycle is the foundation of how we use APIs.

 * **API Endpoint:** An **endpoint** is a specific address (URL) that you hit to access a particular service or data from an API.
 It’s like a function or feature on the server that you can invoke.
 For example, a sentiment analysis API might have an endpoint like `/analyzeSentiment` that you call to get a sentiment result.
 Each endpoint usually corresponds to one type of task or data.
 * **API Documentation:** Because you can’t see the “kitchen” (the server’s internal code or database), the API documentation is your guide to what you can request and how to format those requests.
 It typically lists all available endpoints, what parameters they accept, what kind of output they return, and examples.
 Good documentation is like a user manual for the API.